 3 – No visible wounds

 4 – Faster recovery and return to normal life and work than traditional open surgery

-We also use the patient controlled analgesia painkiller (PCA) device, which prevents pain and makes the patient’s recovery faster after the operation.
-The PCA is a method of pain relief in which the patient controls the amount of pain medicine that is used.
+We also use the patient-controlled analgesia painkiller (PCA) device, which prevents pain and makes the patient’s recovery faster after the operation.
+PCA is a method of pain relief in which the patient controls the amount of pain medicine that is used.
 When pain relief is needed, the person can receive a preset dose of pain medicine by pressing a button on a computerized pump that is connected to a small tube.

 Initially, the laparoscopic sleeve gastrectomy was performed for very high weights (BMI over 60 kg/m2) as a first two-stage operation, and the second stage was the gastric bypass operation, which was performed after the patient reached the appropriate weight.
 Laparoscopic sleeve gastrectomy had proven to be very successful and many of these patients reached their ideal weight and do not require gastric bypass surgery.

 We recommend that pregnancy be at least one year after the operation so that the body can adapt to the reduction in the size of the stomach and the amount of food.
-Vitamins, iron and calcium must be taken regularly after the gastric sleeve operation for a year, and pregnant women may need additional doses of iron and calcium in consultation with a nutritionist.
-If Pregnancy occurs under any circumstances during the first year after the operation, the pregnant woman must have a close follow-up with a nutritionist to make sure that she consumes types of foods which are rich and beneficial to the fetus.
+Vitamins, iron, and calcium must be taken regularly after the gastric sleeve operation for a year, and pregnant women may need additional doses of iron and calcium in consultation with a nutritionist.
+If Pregnancy occurs under any circumstances during the first year after the operation, the pregnant woman must have a close follow-up with a nutritionist to make sure that she consumes types of foods that are rich and beneficial to the fetus.
 Any medications or vitamins taken during pregnancy should be under the direct medical supervision of a gynecologist